gnoha/flockTo/README.md

 ### Phase 5: User Implementation (~1 - 2 days)
 I will be implementing the proper associations for the client side.
 This will allow the users so to be able to create events or update groups only if they are administrators.
-Also, this is where users will be able to join an event or request to join a group.
+Also, this is where users will be able attend an event by joining a group

 [Details][phase-five]

 ### Phase 6: Searching for Groups and Events (~2 days)
 I'll need to add search routes to both the Groups and Events controllers.
 On the client side, the view will contain both Group Index Items and Event Index Items.

 [Details][phase-six]

 ### Bonus Features (TBD)
+- [ ] User profiles, with messaging and friending
 - [ ] Counter for members of groups and attendees for events
 - [ ] Comments for groups and events
 - [ ] Pagination/infinite scroll